People Want Insight Into Their "Am I The Jerk?" Stories

 Another User Comments:

+“NTJ but I disagree with others who say someone has to ASK their partner to help with necessary chores/tasks around the house.
 Are you kidding me?
 Part of being in a healthy relationship and living together is that it’s your RESPONSIBILITY to contribute to the household without having to be ‘asked’ – especially if you know it would be faster to accomplish something together.

 If you see something, say/DO something, don’t expect to always be ASKED for help.

-You knew the blinds needed to be put up – it’s something that is for your household, not just him.
 It would have taken 5 seconds to say, ‘Hey, here are the nails – I’m in the middle of something but if you have trouble putting them up yourself I can help after XYZ time!’

 So his frustration that you just left is understandable – yes, you should/could have offered to help him (at a later time).
+Does he often ask you for help with things instead of you offering first to help?

 That said, he was the jerk for saying you need to understand each other without words… And that you are ‘cold.’
 This isn’t about the relationship itself but his comment demands a better explanation.